jfversluis/Plugin.Maui.CalendarStore/README.md

 #### Android

-On Android declare the `READ_CALENDAR` permissions in your `AndroidManifest.xml` file for reading calendar information.
+On Android declare the `READ_CALENDAR` permission in your `AndroidManifest.xml` file for reading calendar information.
 If you also want to write information, also add the `WRITE_CALENDAR` permission.

 This should be placed in the `manifest` node.
 You can also add this through the visual editor in Visual Studio.